Working with dependencies

 • Change orders

 Tasks and Phases are the only activity types that will allow you to connect together as dependencies.
-Selection Categories, Payments and Change Orders all will appear on your schedule but will not be able to created as dependent items.
+Selection Categories, Payments, and Change Orders all will appear on your schedule but will not be able to be created as dependent items.
 If you are waiting for a Selection to be chosen, a payment to be made or a Change Order to be approved to move forward with the schedule, consider creating an additional Task for those items with the specific information of what needs to be decided.

 Remove dependencies